SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     version control it, store it online and make it easy for other to download.
 Feel free to experiment with this using your own model checkpoints.

-Thats all for today.
+That's all for today.
 With the combined power of `git` and `dvc` we should be able to version control everything in our development pipeline such that no changes are lost (assuming we commit regularly).
 It should be noted that `dvc` offers such more than just data version control, so if you want to deep dive into `dvc` we recommend their [pipeline](https://dvc.org/doc/user-guide/project-structure/pipelines-files) feature and how this can be used to setup